hphelion/documentation/community/community.release-notes.md

 **Operations**

+* When accessing Horizon in a virtual environment, use the public network address, not the management network address.
+In a default configuration, the URL is http://192.0.8.2.
-* If you determine that your VM seed has not started correctly when you executed the `hp_ced_start_seed` script, run the script a second time to ensure you start the seed.
+* If you determine that your VM seed has not started correctly when you executed the `hp_ced_host_manager.sh` script, run the script a second time to ensure you start the seed.
 * VM installations do not currently persist across reboots.
 When you reboot your system, be sure to start a new VM installation.
 * If after an overcloud controller reboot you determine the VMs are in an ERROR state, execute the following commands to restart the services and remove the error: